Citadel of Erbil: Research and restoration

 A Neo-Assyrian chamber tomb was found at the foot of the citadel mound during construction activities in 2008.
 It was subsequently excavated by the local Antiquities Service and archaeologists from the German Archaeological Institute (DAI).
 The tomb was plundered in antiquity but still contained pottery dating to the 8th and 7th centuries BC.
 The cooperation between the Antiquities Service and the DAI was continued later that year with a further investigation of the tomb and with a small excavation nearby and geophysical survey of the surrounding area, in which also students from Salahaddin University participated.
 These investigations revealed the presence of architecture probably dating to the Neo-Assyrian period, as well as more burials belonging to subsequent centuries.

 In 2007, the Kurdistan Regional Government (KRG) established the High Commission for Erbil Citadel Revitalization (HCECR) to preserve and restore the citadel with the help of UNESCO.
 Among other things, the HCECR advocates the establishment of a zone extending up to 300–400 m from the citadel in which building height should be restricted to approximately 10 m.
 This would ensure the visual dominance of the citadel over its surroundings.

-On 2 April 2019, NASA has described the historic citadel as possibly the oldest continuously occupied human settlement on Earth.
+On 2 April 2019, NASA described the historic citadel as possibly the oldest continuously occupied human settlement on Earth.